Mandy8808/CosmologyandGravitationUAZ/README.md

 If our codes contribute to a project that leads to a publication, please acknowledge our work by citing it.

 ## About the group
-Our research focuses on exploring and identifying potential signatures of alternative models to general relativity, both at the cosmological scale and within compact objects.
-Additionally, within the framework of general relativity, we investigate possible signatures from compact objects composed of non-baryonic matter.
+Our research focuses on exploring and identifying potential signatures of alternative models to General Relativity, both at the cosmological scale and within compact objects.
+Additionally, within the framework of General Relativity, we investigate possible signatures from compact objects composed of non-baryonic matter.

 Check out our [home page]() for more information.